ajdawson/condawrapper/README.md

 ## Usage

-Two commands are provided: `activate` and `deactivate`.
+Several commands are provided: `activate`, `deactivate`, `mkcondaenv` and `rmcondaenv`.
 The `activate` command will activate the specified conda environment:

     $ activate my-env-name

 The `deactivate` command deactivates the currently active conda environment:

     $ deactivate

+The `mkcondaenv` command will create a new conda environment with a given name.
+Remaining arguments are passed to the `conda create` command, and at least one package specification must be provided.
+For example, to create an environment containing just Python 2:

+    $ mkcondaenv my-env-name python=2

+Any `conda create` options may be passed to `mkcondaenv` after the name of the environment:

+    $ mkcondaenv my-env-name -c channel -y python=2 [package_spec...]

+The `mkcondaenv` command will automatically create the environment and a condawrapper configuration directory for the environment.

+A complementary `rmcondaenv` command is also provided.
+Its function is to completely remove a conda environment, including the configuration directory and all its contents:

+    $ rmcondaenv my-env-name

 ### Environment hooks